igeiman/SYST50447/week2/labs/lab1.md

-# Step-by-Step Git Lab with Explanations
+# Lab1: Basic Git Flow

 ## Step 1: Create a New Repository in a Folder